Roles in workspaces in Power BI

 |Create metrics that's based on a semantic model in the workspace.3

 |Create subscriptions to reports 6

 |Subscribe others to reports 6

 1 Contributors can update the app that's associated with the workspace, if the workspace Admin delegates this permission to them.
 However, they can't publish a new app or change who has permission to edit it.

-3 To copy a report to another workspace, and to create a report in another workspace based on a dataset in the current workspace, you need Build permission for the dataset.
+3 To copy a report to another workspace, and to create a report in another workspace based on a semantic model in the current workspace, you need Build permission for the semantic model.
 You also need at least the Contributor role on the source and destination workspaces.
-For datasets in the original workspace, if you have at least the Contributor role, you automatically have Build permission through your workspace role.
+For semantic models in the original workspace, if you have at least the Contributor role, you automatically have Build permission through your workspace role.
 For details, see Copy reports from other workspaces.

 4 Keep in mind that you also need permissions on the gateway.
 Those permissions are managed elsewhere, independent of workspace roles and permissions.
 For details, see Manage an on-premises gateway.